AdobeDocs/advertising.en/help/integrations/analytics/javascript.md

 ---
 # JavaScript Code for [!DNL Analytics for Advertising]

-*Advertisers with an Adobe Advertising-Adobe Analytics Integration Only*

 *Advertisers with Advertising DSP only*

 For Advertising DSP, the [!DNL Analytics for Advertising] integration tracks view-through and click-through site interactions.
 Click-through visits are tracked by the standard Adobe Analytics code on your webpages; the [!DNL Analytics] code captures the AMO ID and EF ID parameters in the landing page URL and tracks them in their respective reserved eVars.
 You can track view-through visits by deploying a JavaScript snippet in your webpages.